tbragaf/about-me/README.md

 # about-me
-About me HTML page with angular2, typescript, sass and material design
+About me HTML page with angular2, typescript, gulp, karma and material design